idobas/finding-somatic-variations/README.md

 ## How to run

-Variant calling stage: you first need to put the path to all of your bam files in the runVarCalling script.
+Variant calling stage: You first need to put the path to all of your bam files in the runVarCalling script.
 Once this is set up you can run it and wait for the results to return (could take some time).
 Note that some paths need to be altered from the existing scripts in order for them to work with your directories.
 Next, you will need to run the combineVar script, and then the genotypeGVCFS script, to get the raw variants file.